pittcsc/Documents/Constitution.md

 - random selection
 - stipulations in the property declaration that allow the original owner/lessor to select the recipient

-Not all club property is eligible for distribution.
+## Collection of Club Property

-Members are required to return club property to the officer team when asked.
+Members are required to return club property to the officer team or lessor when asked unless there is an agreement in place that specifies specific collection procedures.

 ## Violations